BrainVivoDev/OpenBrain/README.md

 )
 ```

-# Alternative Image Databases for the BrainTwins Embedding Explorer
+# Alternative Image Databases for the BrainTwin™ Embedding Explorer
-The BrainTwins Embedding Explorer does not confine users to the OASIS image set when retrieving emotion-modified images.
+The BrainTwin™ Embedding Explorer does not confine users to the OASIS image set when retrieving emotion-modified images.
 Alternative image databases are available, such as the public subset of Unsplash including 25K images, or building a custom made database based on a local folder.

 ## Unsplash database
 To use Unsplash images, first download the lanceDB table mapping Unsplash images onto brain embeddings space from HuggingFace using